 14 Nov 2017

-Today, Sir John Mitting, Chairman of the Undercover Policing Inquiry, is publishing a ‘Minded to’ note in respect of 24 former officers who served in the Special Operations Squad and Special Demonstrations Squad from 1968.
+Today, Sir John Mitting, Chairman of the Undercover Policing Inquiry, is publishing a ‘Minded to’ note in respect of 24 former officers (PDF, 269KB) who served in the Special Operations Squad and Special Demonstrations Squad from 1968.

 - For nine of the officers, the Chairman is minded to publish cover names (HN1, HN45, HN88, HN298, HN301, HN334, HN336, HN345 and HN347)